Congratulations! I’m glad you get a chance to grow your team and build something huge.

 - This in-memory database implemented in Ruby

-- This README directory of the iOS apps that I write for teaching iOS development, as well as this resource containing my slides and curriculum
+- This README directory of the apps that I write for teaching mobile development in the University of Chicago Master’s Program in Computer Science, as well as this resource containing the slides and curriculum I use for one of my courses

 - Hundreds of blog posts, with a sidebar that allows you to filter the posts by programming language

-Companies for whom one of my existing repos will suffice as a code challenge get precedence over companies that need me to do their specific code challenge.
+Companies for whom my existing work will suffice as a code challenge get precedence over companies that need me to do their specific code challenge.

-Chelsea, we need you to do our take-home code challenge specifically.
+Chelsea, we need you to do our code challenge specifically.

 I understand: sometimes, the above examples don’t cover what you need to know about my contribution capacity.